Orthopaedic Hospitals

 Hip Arthroscopy vs. Total Hip Replacement

-Hip Arthroscopy is a much less invasive procedure than a total hip replacement (hip arthroplasty).
+Hip arthroscopy is a much less invasive procedure than a total hip replacement (hip arthroplasty).
 For many people, an arthroscopy will solve the issues causing pain or mobility issues in their hips.
-If arthroscopy isn’t successful — or if your symptoms are severe enough — your provider might recommend a hip replacement.
+If arthroscopy isn’t successful—or if your symptoms are severe enough—your provider might recommend a hip replacement.
 People with significant damage to their cartilage or severe arthritis usually need total hip replacements.

 Surgeries